Free Museum Days in San Francisco + Bay Area (2025)

 FREE First Sundays

-One of the largest museums in the Western world devoted exclusively to Asian art with a collection of over 17,000 artworks spanning 6,000 years of history.
+One of the largest museums in the Western world devoted exclusively to Asian art with a collection of over 18,000 artworks spanning 6,000 years of history.
+Free admission to the permanent galleries every first Sunday (except for holidays) from 10am to 5pm.
 Special collection surcharges may apply.

 – 200 Larkin Street, San Francisco – BART: Civic Center